 Pests

 Turnips can be affected by several pests.
-It is important to be aware of these pests so that you can take steps to protect your crop from damage.
+It is essential to be aware of these pests so that you can take steps to protect your crop from damage.

 Below are some of the most common garden pests that affect turnips.